Wolf3s/xbmc4xbox-python/python/Doc/library/argparse.rst

 ^^^^^^^^^^^^^^

 Action classes implement the Action API, a callable which returns a callable which processes arguments from the command-line.
-Any object which follows this API may be passed as the ``action`` parameter to :meth:`add_argument`.
+Any object which follows this API may be passed as the ``action`` parameter to :method:`add_argument`.

-.. class:: Action(option_strings, dest, nargs=None, const=None, default=None, \
+.. class:: Action(option_strings, dest, nargs=None, const=None, default=None,
-                  type=None, choices=None, required=False, help=None, \
+                  type=None, choices=None, required=False, help=None,
                   metavar=None)

 Action objects are used by an ArgumentParser to represent the information needed to parse a single argument from one or more strings from the command line.
-The Action class must accept the two positional arguments plus any keyword arguments passed to :meth:`ArgumentParser.add_argument` except for the ``action`` itself.
+The Action class must accept the two positional arguments plus any keyword arguments passed to :method:`ArgumentParser.add_argument` except for the ``action`` itself.

 Instances of Action (or return value of any callable to the ``action`` parameter) should have attributes "dest", "option_strings", "default", "type",